-WELCOME, my name is Pat Henley and I live in coastal Muriwai on the rugged West Coast of Auckland, NZ., with my husband and Polly the dog.
+WELCOME, my name is Pat Henley and I live in coastal Muriwai on the rugged West Coast of Auckland, NZ., with my husband.
 We have been here since July, 2004.

 How to express this energy intrigues me.
 I started out realistically - painting what I saw, building up an internal library of images, and now I am attempting to ‘shorthand’ the process.
 What can I leave out?
 What are the essential elements?
 How brief can a painted gesture be and still express meaning?